Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `disable`

-Hides the reference, stops all scripts for it, detaches all dynamic lights and sounds, and closes any mobile simulation.
+Hides the reference, detaches all dynamic lights and sounds, and stops any mobile simulation.
 Sets the reference as modified implicitly.

 ```lua
 local success = tes3reference:disable()